aws-samples/eks-workshop/content/advanced/430_emr_on_eks/sample_workload.md

 title: "Run sample workload"
 date: 2021-04-08T03:21:44-07:00
 weight: 20
-draft: true
+draft: false
 ---

 Now let's run a sample workload using one of the inbuilt example scripts that calculates the value of pi.

-List the virtual EMR clusters that you have using the below command.
+List the virtual EMR clusters that you have, using the below command.

 ```